 In terms of colour brightness, fabric stiffness and colour fastness properties, pigment dyes are inferior compared to reactive dyes.

-It is not recommended to use wet washing for fabrics dyed with the pigment inks.
-The pigment dyes are lying on the surface of the fabric and not so much tied in the fibre of the fabric
+It is not recommended to use wet washing for fabrics dyed with pigment inks.
+The pigment dyes are lying on the surface of the fabric and not so much tied in the fibre of the fabric.

 An increased number of companies benefit from the competitive advantage that it offers them – from the fast production rate and the possibility to print complex designs and fine patterns.